 Kookaburras live at home for the first four years of their life.
 During this time they take care of and provide food for any younger nestlings.

-No laughing matter—this bird is a fierce predator that can eat venomous snakes.
+Learn more about the laughing kookaburra!
+Did you know that this bird is a fierce predator that can eat venomous snakes?

 The laughing kookaburra is approximately 18 inches in length, with a large head and a very large bill.